willer/playwright-mcp/README.md

 The tools are available in two modes:

 1. **Snapshot Mode** (default): Uses accessibility snapshots for better performance and reliability
+   - Element targeting uses semantic references
+   - Can now optionally include screenshots with the `includeScreenshot` parameter
+   - More precise and reliable than coordinate-based interactions

 2. **Vision Mode**: Uses screenshots for visual-based interactions
+   - Uses x,y coordinates for targeting
+   - Requires vision-capable models
+   - Useful for specific visual-oriented tasks

-To use Vision Mode, add the `--vision` flag when starting the server:
+To use Vision Mode, add the `--vision` or `-S` (screenshot) flag when starting the server:

 ```js
 {